Josephe01/apk/README.md

 4. Add tests if applicable
 5. Submit a pull request

+See `CONTRIBUTING.md` for full details.

+---

+## Security Policy

+For vulnerability reporting and secure coding practices, see `SECURITY.md`.

+---

 ## License

 MIT License

+---

 ## Support

 For support and questions, please open an issue in the repository.

+---